For-ACGN/Log4Shell/README.md

 # Log4Shell
- * Check, exploit, obfuscate, TLS, ACME in one Go program.
+ * Check, exploit, obfuscate, TLS, ACME about log4j2 vulnerability in one Go program.
+ * Support common operating systems, not need install any dependency.
- * You don't need to install anything except develop it.
+ * Don't need to install anything except you want to develop this project.

 ## Usage
  ### Start LDAP and HTTP server